Orikata/WvWSquadCrafter/README.md

 ----------------------------------------------------
 Assets, artwork, and font are created and owned by Arenanet as detailed in their Content Terms of use ([https://www.arena.net/en/legal/content-terms-of-use](https://www.arena.net/en/legal/content-terms-of-use)) I do not own or profit from this work in any way.
+Assets were obtained from asset packs distributed by Arenanet.